okni-c/Professional-Portfolio/README.md

 # Proffessional-Portfolio
+## Overview
+- This is a website created from scratch to practice utilizing advanced CSS and responsive design.
+## Requirements
 - GIVEN I need to sample a potential employee's previous work
 - WHEN I load their portfolio
 - THEN I am presented with the developer's name, a recent photo, and links to sections about them, their work, and how to contact them